Mathachew/jquery-autotab/README.md

 * Populate multiple text fields by pasting into one.
 * It is small, fast, easy to load and built on the powerful jQuery library.

-_Pasting support has basic functionality and has a lot of room for improvement, so use at your own risk._

 ## Table of Contents
 * [Requirements](#requirements)